learning-zone/sql-basics/README.md

 ANSWER: a) Relational Database Management System

-#### Which is the correct syntax to retrieve all rows from the table?
+## Q. Which is the correct syntax to retrieve all rows from the table?

 a) select * from table_name;
 b) select from table_name;